DKIM

 2. Do not enter the full DKIM host name in the domain field.
 If your email delivery service shows `selector1._domainkey.example.com`, enter `example.com` as the domain and `selector1` as the selector.

-5. After the DKIM DNS check passes, send a real test email and confirm the DKIM `d=` domain aligns with the visible From domain.
+5. After the DKIM DNS check passes, send a real test email and confirm that the DKIM `d=` domain aligns with the visible From domain.

 ### DKIM Selector Needed